 Hernandez said the activities include learning how to do laundry, heat meals in a microwave, and choose the right floor when riding an elevator.

-The program also offers orientation mobility classes to help clients like Castello use the white cane mostly used by legally blind individuals as a third eye to guide themselves.
+The program also offers orientation mobility classes to help clients like Castello use the white cane mostly used by legally blind individuals to guide themselves.

 Hernandez and Michelle Munoz, also from the Miami Lighthouse, nominated Christian Castello for Wish Book.